dribnet/purvs/README.md

   * `square2X`: The x position of the second white square
   * `square2Y`: The y position of the second white square

-I am much happier with my design now so I will continue to make the rest of the letters and numbers.
-There are going to be a few that will be a bit harder, particularly the wider letters as currently all of my letters are three squares wide.
-You can see this issue with my M.

-I will also try to decrease the number of parameters I have.
-The current 15 is quite a few but I can see that all of my rectangles are the same width as my squares so I could make that a constant value instead, I would just have to make sure the orientation was still correct.
+My next steps are to finish the last few letters and adjust some of the others I already have.
+I will get some feedback to see how I could develop my design further.
+I also still need to decrease the number of parameters I have to hopefully get it down from 15 to 12.